ryanvo504/roadseyeview/README.md

 ### Route Not Found
 - Make sure addresses are specific and include city/state
 - Try using landmarks or intersections instead of street addresses
-- Ensure both origin and destination are in or near Orange County
+- Ensure both origin and destination are in California

 ### Cameras Not Loading
-- Check that the backend server is running on port 5000
+- Check that the backend server is running on port 5001
 - The camera data is cached for 5 minutes to reduce API calls
 - Check browser console for any CORS or network errors